ajrgodfrey/WriteR/ReadMe.md

 -  direct use of pandoc instead of R for *.md files.
 - various symbols need to be added to documentation for hot keys
 - complete documentation for guidance to use
-- more commands such as  div for divide, pm and mp, leq, geq, neq, absolute values, floor and ceiling, angle brackets, nth root (has square brackets), left and right without brackets, hat, bar, and  widehat.
+- more commands such as  div for divide, pm and mp, absolute values, floor and ceiling, angle brackets, nth root (has square brackets), left and right without brackets, hat, bar, and  widehat.